 Combining Breast Implants With Fat Transfer

 The hybrid breast augmentation approach creates truly customized results, more generously increasing breast size and offering a natural look and feel created by a patient’s own fat.
-It is important to point out that this isn’t a good option for patients with little body fat.
+It is important to note that this isn’t a good option for patients with little body fat.

 One of the benefits of hybrid breast augmentation is that many patients can choose smaller breast implants, which also help create a more natural appearance.